 - A. Body-worn camera devices issued by the Crystal Police Department are designed and manufactured to prevent users from being able to alter, edit and/or delete recorded footage.
-Any recorded footage will automatically upload to a central storage location via a secured wireless and/or wired connection to the contracted BWC vendor cloud server. - B. The contracted BWC vendor's server is capable of, and will automatically note the user, date, and time of access to BWC footage in the chain of custody report.

-- C. Personally owned devices, including but not limited to computers and mobile devices, shall not be programmed or used to access or view agency BWC data.
-Only department issued cellular phones may be connected to an officer's issued BWC. - D. Officers shall not intentionally edit, alter, or erase any BWC recording unless otherwise expressly authorized by the chief or the chief's designee.
-The contracted BWC vendor's system prevents users from altering or deleting footage. - E. As required by Minn.
+Any recorded footage will automatically upload to a central storage location via a secured wireless and/or wired connection to the department's video server. - B. The Crystal Police Department's storage server will include capabilities to backup both application servers, as well as backup data arrays.
+All server equipment will be secured in limited access server/IT rooms, with backup equipment being located at an off-site city-owned facility. - C. Crystal PD's BWC server is capable of, and will automatically note the user, date, and time of access to BWC footage in the chain of custody report. - D. Personally owned devices, including but not limited to computers and mobile devices, shall not be programmed or used to access or view agency BWC data. - E. Officers shall not intentionally edit, alter, or erase any BWC recording unless otherwise expressly authorized by the chief or the chief's designee. - F. As required by Minn.
 Stat. § 13.825, subd.
 9, as may be amended from time to time, this agency shall obtain an independent biennial audit of its BWC program.